pourmalek/covir2/README.md

- CovidVisualized: Visualized compilation of international updated models’ estimates of COVID-19 pandemic at global and country levels
+**CovidVisualized: Visualized compilation of international updated models’ estimates of COVID-19 pandemic at global and country levels**

 Farshad Pourmalek, MD PhD

-SUMMARY
+**SUMMARY**

-Objectives: To identify international and periodically updated models of the COVID-19 epidemic, compile and visualize their estimation results at the global and country levels, and periodically update the compilations.
+**Objectives**: To identify international and periodically updated models of the COVID-19 epidemic, compile and visualize their estimation results at the global and country levels, and periodically update the compilations.
 When one or more models predict an increase in daily cases or infections and deaths in the next one to three months, technical advisors to the national and subnational decision-makers can consider this early alarm for assessment and suggestion of augmentation of preventive measures and interventions.

-Methods and Results: Five international and periodically updated models of the COVID-19 pandemic were identified, created by: (1) Massachusetts Institute of Technology, Cambridge, (2) Institute for Health Metrics and Evaluation, Seattle, (3) Imperial College, London, (4) Los Alamos National Laboratories, Los Alamos, and (5) University of Southern California, Los Angeles.
+**Methods and Results**: Five international and periodically updated models of the COVID-19 pandemic were identified, created by: (1) Massachusetts Institute of Technology, Cambridge, (2) Institute for Health Metrics and Evaluation, Seattle, (3) Imperial College, London, (4) Los Alamos National Laboratories, Los Alamos, and (5) University of Southern California, Los Angeles.
 Estimates of these five identified models were gathered, combined, and graphed at global and two country levels.
 Canada and Iran were chosen as countries with and without subnational estimates, respectively.
 Compilations of results are periodically updated.
 Three Github repositories were created that contain the codes and results, i.e., “CovidVisualizedGlobal” for the global level, “CovidVisualizedCountry” for a country with subnational estimates – Canada, and “covir2” for a country without subnational estimates – Iran.

-Keywords: COVID-19, pandemic, epidemic, models, visualization, global, Canada, Iran
+**Keywords**: COVID-19, pandemic, epidemic, models, visualization, global, Canada, Iran

-BACKGROUND
+**BACKGROUND**

-Objectives and rationale: The objectives are to identify international and periodically updated models of the COVID-19 epidemic, compile and visualize their estimations’ results at the global and country levels, and periodically update the compilations.
+**Objectives and rationale**: The objectives are to identify international and periodically updated models of the COVID-19 epidemic, compile and visualize their estimations’ results at the global and country levels, and periodically update the compilations.
 The ultimate objective is to provide an early warning system for technical advisors to the decision-makers.
 When the predictions of one or more models show an increase in daily cases or infections, hospitalizations, or deaths in the next one to three months, technical advisors to the national and subnational decision-makers may consider assessing the situation and suggesting augmentation of non-pharmacologic preventive interventions and vaccinations.
 In doing so, the strengths and weaknesses of individual models need to be considered and those of this work.
 Models’ estimates demonstrate the trajectory of COVID-19 deaths, cases or infections, and hospital-related outcomes in one to three months into the future.

-METHODS
+**METHODS**

-Eligibility criteria: The criteria for inclusion of target COVID-19 models were (1) an international model scope and (2) periodic updates.
+**Eligibility criteria**: The criteria for inclusion of target COVID-19 models were (1) an international model scope and (2) periodic updates.
 “International model” denotes a model that estimates COVID-19 cases or infections and deaths for all countries of the world, with global-level estimates that equate the sum of the national-level estimates.
 “Periodically updated” denotes a model with a record of periodically updated estimates since its first release, with continued updates in 2021.

-Finding the eligible models: The eligible models were found within the literature search of a previous publication, “Rapid review of COVID-19 epidemic estimation studies for Iran” [1].
+**Finding the eligible models**: The eligible models were found within the literature search of a previous publication, “Rapid review of COVID-19 epidemic estimation studies for Iran” [1].
 The results were verified by comparison with models found in a recently published study on “Predictive performance of international COVID-19 mortality forecasting models” [2].
 While non-updated or one-time models can be contemporaneously usable, their results would not sustain up-to-dateness in the long run, especially with the emergence of new variants of concern and various degrees of uncertainties in the progression of vaccination coverage.
 Identified eligible models:

 Five international and periodically updated models of the COVID-19 pandemic were identified: (1) DELPHI , Massachusetts Institute of Technology, Cambridge (abbreviation used in this work: DELP) [3], (2) Institute for Health Metrics and Evaluation, Seattle (IHME) [4], (3) Imperial College, London (IMPE) [5], (4) Los Alamos National Laboratories, Los Alamos (LANL) [6], (5) University of Southern California, Los Angeles, by Srivastava, Ajitesh (SRIV) [7].
 Official reports of countries to World Health Organization, curated by Johns Hopkins University Coronavirus resource center (JOHN) [8], were also used for comparison.